 Easy to Hard – 1 Day

-- Start in the morning with Ranch Loop, then drive Outlaw and move onto Diamondback Gulch.
+- Morning – Start with Ranch Loop, then drive Outlaw and move onto Diamondback Gulch.

-- In the afternoon move onto Soldier Pass and Broken Arrow.
+- Afternoon – Move onto Soldier Pass and end with Broken Arrow.

 East vs West – 2 Days

-- Starting on the east side of Sedona you could do Dry Creek Basin to hike Devils Bridge for sunrise, then drive Soldier Pass, before moving onto Schnebly Hill and ending with Broken Arrow.
+- East Sedona Day 1 – Drive Dry Creek Basin and hike Devils Bridge for sunrise, then drive Soldier Pass.
+Move onto Schnebly Hill and end with Broken Arrow.

-- Head west the next day starting with Mystic Vista for sunrise, then drive Diamondback Gulch, Ranch Loop, Outlaw and Robbers Roost.
+- West Sedona Day 2 – Start with Mystic Vista for sunrise, then drive Diamondback Gulch, Ranch Loop, Outlaw and Robbers Roost.

 Jeep, Hike and Sightsee – 3 Days

-- 1st Day – Start with Dry Creek Basin to hike Devils Bridge, then drive Soldier Pass and hike to Soldier Pass Cave before finishing with Schnebly Hill and hiking Cow Pies / Hangover Loop.
+- 1st Day – Start with Dry Creek Basin and hike Devils Bridge, then drive Soldier Pass and hike to Soldier Pass Cave, before finishing with Schnebly Hill and the Cow Pies Hangover Loop hike.

 - 3rd Day – Drive Ranch Loop, then drive Diamondback Gulch before heading over to Broken Arrow to drive a few loops around the technical obstacles.